bookercodes/pusher-chatkit-tut/README.md

 When using Chatkit, all messages are sent to a Chatkit room.

-Rooms can be created programatically (on the sever or client using `createRoom`) or in the dashboard Inspector tab.
+Rooms can be created programatically (on the sever or client using `createRoom`), or in the dashboard Inspector tab.

-Creating rooms from the Inspector isn't _really_ , In most cases, you should create rooms progamatically but for development purposes, we can also create rooms from the dashboard Inspector.
+Creating rooms from the Inspector isn't _really_ a good practice (it's mainly intended for testing) but we're going to do it anyway to keep things simple.

 In the dashboard, go to the **Inspector** tab and create a user with any name.
 I will call mine "Admin":